Skip to main content

 It was an honour for the students this year, to appear before Judge Boyle, an alumna of UCC.

-Speaking following the Moot, the students said:
+Speaking following the Moot, Judge Helen Boyle said:

 Professor Mark Poustie, Dean of School said:

-''Participation in Mooting provides a fantastic opportunity for our students to develop a range of lawyerly skills, as well as giving them the opportunity to prepare and present a case, and in the Gala Moot, to do that in front of a real judge.
+“Participation in Mooting provides a fantastic opportunity for our students to develop an insight into the preparation and presentation of a case, and in the Gala Moot, to do that in front of a real judge.
 This is a really invaluable experience whether or not students intend to go into court practice in the legal profession.
-The high quality of this year’s moot really stands out and my congratulations to all the mooters and particularly to BCL Law & Business student Mark O’Connor for securing the James D Donegan Memorial Prize for Outstanding Speaker with a compelling performance.
-Many thanks to all my colleagues involved at every stage of the Moot Modules and all those who ensured the Gala Moot ran so smoothly and successfully including, notably, Dr Samantha Morgan Williams, the court staff and Her Honour Judge Helen Boyle.''
+This year’s Gala Moot was of a really excellent standard and many congratulations to all the mooters, and in particular to BCL Clinical 4 student Niamh Mulcahy for securing the James D Donegan Memorial Prize for Outstanding Speaker with an impressive performance.
+Many thanks to all my colleagues involved at every stage of the Moot Modules and all those who ensured the Gala Moot ran so smoothly and successfully including, notably, Ms Colette O’Donovan, the court staff and Her Honour Judge Helen Boyle.''

 School of Law